College of Family Studies

 The first Family Ministries School (FMS) ran in 1984 in Hawaii, with the focus on training workers for the growing number of Family Camps.
 At its peak this school ran on all continents, attracting hundreds of students.
 In the nineties the training, now including a strong counseling focus, developed into a B.A. and M.A. in Family Therapy.

-In 1999 the FRC (Family Resource Centre) was established with an ad-hoc status and became a recognised Center in 2003.
-Led by Larry Ballard, its main role was establishing and overseeing the Family Ministries Schools and Seminars, to network with the UofN colleges, and to see growth through local expressions of the center across the globe.
+In 1999 the Family Resource Centre (FRC) was established with an ad-hoc status and became a recognized Center in 2003.
+Led by Larry Ballard, its main role was to establish and oversee the Family Ministries Schools and Seminars, to network with the UofN colleges, and to see growth through local expressions of the center across the globe.

-The need and desire for a Family Studies degree track culminated in the second level Foundation for Family Studies (FFS) for the A.A., and third level Advanced Family Studies (AFS) for the B.A.
-Since the center can only oversee one second level school, this new school was placed in the College of Education.
-There we connected with KKI and Children at Risk training.
+The need and desire for a Family Studies degree track culminated in 2016 in the second level Foundation for Family Studies (FFS) for the A.A.
+The team led by Merle Jacobs also developed the third level Advanced Family Studies (AFS) for the B.A. which first ran in 2020 online.
+Since the center could only oversee one second level school, these new schools and degrees were placed in the College of Education.
+There the FRC connected with KKI and Children at Risk training.

-During a conference in Thailand (2018) Family Ministries International and the Family Resource Center made a mutual commitment to work together as one body, reuniting the training with the ministry network.
+During a conference in Thailand (2018) Family Ministries International and the Family Resource Center made a mutual commitment to work together as one body, refreshing the unison between training and ministry.

 FFS and AFS represent a new structure that facilitates students following a full B.A. degree in Family Studies.
-The FRC aims to build further, and would like to see in-depth study of topics fed from teams doing relevant research in specific areas (eg. the North Star School in Kona).
-We are currently (2022) in the process to form a College of Family Studies – as opposed to a Center.
+The team aims to build further, and would like to see in-depth study of topics fed from teams doing relevant research in specific areas (eg. Longevity of marriage, Sexual ethics).
+In 2022 the Family Resource Centre became the College of Family Studies.
 We believe this is a fitting umbrella for working together across multiple schools, degrees, networks and Family-related topics.
 It has the potential to bring together a stronger base for network, research, training and change in all cultures and people groups: transforming families, transforming nations.